opendefensecloud/artifact-conduit/docs/developer-guide/adrs/001-ARC-Architecture.md

 `Order Controller` is a classic Kubernetes controller implementation which reconciles `Orders` and `Endpoints`.
 An `Order` contains the information what artifacts should be processed.
 An `Endpoint` contains the information about a source or destination for artifacts.
-The `Order Controller` creates `Fragment` resources which are single artifacts decomposed from an `Order`.
+The `Order Controller` creates `ArtifactWorkflow` resources which are single artifacts decomposed from an `Order`.
 An `ArtifactType` specifies the processing rules and workflow templates for artifact types (e.g. `oci`, `helm`).

 #### Pros